gemrb/gemrb.github.io/Features.md

 Widescreen   | Arbitrary  | no       | yes

 So feel free to run at any resolution and if you're discontent with the GUI, consider installing the widescreen mod and bigger fonts.
+You can change the resolution by setting the `Width` and `Height` configuration keys.

 If you're using scaling, you can change the type of interpolation used with the `ScaleQuality` configuration key.
 It defaults to "best", but if you want a sharper image, "nearest" is a better choice.